ryan-snyder/bitcompanion/README.md

-# BitCompanion: The ultimate travel companion
+# BitCompanion: The ultimate cryptowallet

 ## Overview

-Bitcompanion is a cryptobased travel companion that will let you book and pay for everything you need for traveling, hotels/flights/events/tours/etc
-Cryptocurrency-based travel is a rapidly growing sector/industry blah blah
+Bitcompaion is an AIO (All in one) crypto wallet that lets you pay for anything with anything

 ## What makes bitcompanion different?

-Not sure lol

-based off etherum

-one app for everything: pay for everything while you're away and not worry about currency conversions

-rewards: get rewards just for traveling

-best prices: we aggregate the best prices from expedia/booking.com/travala/hotel.com/etc

-secure and anonymous

-etc
+Pay for everyday purchases/subscriptions/etc with any crypto/fiat Uses TrueUSD/TrueCAD/etc stablecoin earn rewards based on purchases
+Add wallets or create a new wallet

 ### Work in progress